ibm-cloud-docs/watson-knowledge-studio/typesystem.md

             - A role helps qualify the entity type in the context in which the mention occurs.
 For example, the mention `Software Engineer` might be labeled with the entity type `PEOPLE` and, in this context, by the role `OCCUPATION`.
 See [When to define roles](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-typesystem#wks_typesystem_roles) for more information.
             - A subtype helps further classify the entity type.
 For example, the entity type `GOVERNMENT` might have subtypes of `MILITARY` and `CIVILIAN`.

             By defining a role or subtype for an entity, you are giving more options to the person who will associate type information to mentions at annotation time.
-The human annotator can apply an annotation that specifies the entity type only, or the entity type plus the role or subtype that you are defining now.{: note}
+The human annotator can apply an annotation that specifies the entity type only, or the entity type plus the role or subtype that you are defining now.
+            {: note}

             Try to define enough entity types to capture the key concepts that you want to annotate, but not so many entity types that it becomes cumbersome for human annotators to apply the labels accurately.